 3. Cloud Deployment and Migration Across Multiple Platforms

-As organizations continue to migrate native IT systems to cloud platforms, or from one cloud platform to another, they have a need for professionals with deployment and migration skills.
-This isn’t as simple as flipping a switch, but requires advanced cloud computing skills in order to protect the integrity and security of data while minimizing downtime.
-While it’s always smart to avoid limiting yourself, many organizations need professionals who understand all three major cloud platforms.
-If you have AWS skills, Azure skills, and Google Cloud skills, you’ll have more career opportunities and more value within a given organization.
+As organizations continue to migrate native IT systems to cloud platforms or from one cloud platform to another, they require professionals with deployment and migration skills.
+This isn’t as simple as flipping a switch but requires advanced cloud computing skills to protect the integrity and security of data while minimizing downtime.
+While it’s always wise to avoid limiting yourself, many organizations need professionals who understand all three major cloud platforms.
+With AWS, Azure, and Google Cloud skills, you’ll have more career opportunities and value within a given organization.

 Simplilearn’s Post Graduate Program in Cloud Computing, designed in collaboration with CalTech CTME, offers a comprehensive, 12-month program focused on all three major cloud platforms.
 Best of all, it’s designed for working professionals.
 If you just need to brush up on one or two cloud platforms, you might consider the following courses: